tcorzo/myrpl-cli/README.md

 - `cd` into any activity
 - Launch your IDE of choice. eg.: `code .` for VS Code
 - You can see the activity's description, initial code and unit tests
-- Write your code and run the tests using `pytest`
+- Write your code and run the tests using `myrpl test` or just `pytest`

 ### Getting help ❓